RyanVargheese/JobPortal/client/README.md

-# Job Portal
+Insider Jobs

-A full-stack job portal application designed to connect job seekers with companies.
-Users can browse, search, and apply for jobs, while companies can post and manage job listings and review applications.
+A modern, full-stack job portal application designed to seamlessly connect job seekers with companies, offering a streamlined experience for both parties.

-# Features
+Why This Job Portal?
+(Advantages)
+This platform stands out by providing a comprehensive and user-friendly experience, addressing key needs for both job seekers and companies:

 For Job Seekers:
-User Authentication: Secure login and registration powered by Clerk.

-Job Browsing: View a comprehensive list of available job postings.

-Advanced Search & Filtering: Filter jobs by category, location, and search by job title or location keyword.

-Detailed Job View: Access in-depth job descriptions, company details, and salary information.
+Effortless Job Discovery: Quickly find relevant job opportunities with intuitive search, filtering by category and location, and keyword search.

-Job Application: Apply for jobs directly through the platform (requires login and resume upload).
+Streamlined Application Process: Apply directly through the platform with easy resume uploads and a clear view of application status.

-Resume Management: Upload and update your resume.

-Application Tracking: View the status of all your submitted job applications.
+Personalized Experience: Manage your profile, track your applications, and keep your resume updated in one place.

+Secure & Reliable: Built with robust authentication, ensuring your data and applications are handled securely.

 For Companies/Recruiters:
-Company Authentication: Secure login and registration for company accounts via Clerk.

-Job Posting: Easily add new job listings with rich text descriptions, salary, location, and other details.

-Job Management: Edit or delete existing job postings.
+Simplified Job Management: Easily post, edit, and manage all your job listings from a dedicated dashboard.

-Applicant Management: View all applications for their posted jobs.
+Efficient Applicant Tracking: View all applications for your jobs in one centralized location.

-Application Status Update: Change the status of job applications (e.g., Pending, Accepted, Rejected).
+Quick Status Updates: Swiftly change application statuses (e.g., Pending, Accepted, Rejected) to manage your hiring pipeline effectively.

+Secure Company Access: Dedicated authentication ensures only authorized personnel can manage company listings and applicants.

-# Tech Stack
+Tech Stack
-This project is built using the MERN stack with modern frontend tooling and authentication services.
+This project leverages the power of the MERN stack combined with modern frontend tooling and robust authentication services to deliver a fast, scalable, and secure application.

-# Frontend:
+Frontend:

-React.js: A JavaScript library for building user interfaces.
+React.js: Building dynamic and responsive user interfaces.

-Vite: A fast build tool for modern web projects.
+Vite: For blazing-fast development server and optimized builds.

-React Router DOM: For client-side routing and navigation.
+React Router DOM: Handling client-side navigation and nested routes.

-Tailwind CSS: A utility-first CSS framework for rapid UI development.
+Tailwind CSS: Utility-first styling for rapid and consistent UI development.

-Clerk: For robust user and company authentication.
+Clerk: Comprehensive user and company authentication, handling sign-up, login, and session management.

-Axios: Promise-based HTTP client for making API requests.
+Axios: Efficient HTTP client for seamless API communication.

-React Toastify: For elegant toast notifications.
+React Toastify: Providing user-friendly, non-intrusive notifications.

-Moment.js: For parsing, validating, manipulating, and formatting dates.
+Moment.js: For intuitive date and time formatting (e.g., "Posted 3 days ago").

-k-convert: For converting large numbers (e.g., salaries) into human-readable formats (e.g., "K" for thousands, "M" for millions).
+k-convert: For human-readable numerical formatting (e.g., "50K" for salaries).

-React Quill: A rich text editor component for job descriptions.
+React Quill: A rich text editor for detailed job descriptions.

-# Backend:
+Backend:

-Node.js: JavaScript runtime environment.

-Express.js: Fast, unopinionated, minimalist web framework for Node.js.

-MongoDB: A NoSQL document database.

-Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js.
+Node.js & Express.js: Building a powerful and flexible RESTful API.

+MongoDB & Mongoose: A NoSQL database for flexible data storage and an ODM for elegant data modeling.

-Clerk Webhooks: For synchronizing user data and events from Clerk to the backend.
+Clerk Webhooks: Synchronizing user data and events from Clerk to the backend database.

+Bcrypt: For secure password hashing.

+JSON Web Token (JWT): For custom company/recruiter authentication and authorization.

+Cloudinary: Cloud-based media management for storing resumes and images.

+Multer: Middleware for handling multipart/form-data (file uploads).

+Svix: For verifying the authenticity and integrity of Clerk webhooks.

+Sentry: For error tracking and performance monitoring.

-# Installation & Setup
-Follow these steps to get the project up and running on your local machine.
+Installation & Setup (How to Use It - For Developers) To get a local copy of the project up and running for development or testing, follow these steps:

 Prerequisites
+Ensure you have the following installed:

-Node.js (v18 or higher recommended)
+Node.js: (v18 or higher recommended)

+npm: (comes with Node.js) or Yarn

-MongoDB Atlas Account (or local MongoDB instance)
+MongoDB Atlas Account: (or a local MongoDB instance running)

-Clerk Account
+Clerk Account: (for authentication services)

+Cloudinary Account: (for media storage)

-1. Clone the Repository (will complete soon) git clone <repository-url> # Replace with your actual repository URL cd job-portal-app
+1. Clone the Repository
+git clone <repository-url> # Replace with your actual repository URL cd job-portal-app

 2. Backend Setup
-Navigate to the server directory:
+Navigate into the server directory, install dependencies, and configure environment variables.

 cd server

-Install backend dependencies:

-npm install
-# or
-yarn install
+npm install # or yarn install

-Create a .env file in the server directory and add your environment variables:
+Create a .env file in the server directory and populate it with your credentials:

-PORT=5000
+PORT=5001
 MONGO_URI=<Your_MongoDB_Connection_String>
 CLERK_SECRET_KEY=<Your_Clerk_Backend_Secret_Key>
-CLERK_WEBHOOK_SECRET=<Your_Clerk_Webhook_Secret> # Found in Clerk Dashboard -> Webhooks
+CLERK_WEBHOOK_SECRET=<Your_Clerk_Webhook_Secret_from_Dashboard>
 COMPANY_TOKEN_SECRET=<A_Strong_Random_Secret_String_For_Company_Auth>
+CLOUDINARY_NAME=<Your_Cloudinary_Cloud_Name>
+CLOUDINARY_API_KEY=<Your_Cloudinary_API_Key>
+CLOUDINARY_SECRET_KEY=<Your_Cloudinary_API_Secret>
+SENTRY_DSN=<Your_Sentry_DSN_for_Backend> # If using Sentry

 Start the backend server:

-npm start
-# or
-yarn start
+npm start # or yarn start

-The backend server will run on http://localhost:5001 (or your specified PORT).
+The backend API will be accessible at http://localhost:5001 (or your chosen PORT).

 3. Frontend Setup
-Open a new terminal and navigate to the project root (where package.json for the frontend is):
+Open a new terminal, navigate back to the project root, install dependencies, and configure environment variables.

-cd .. # If you are still in the 'server' directory
+cd .. # If you are still in the 'server' directory npm install # or yarn install

-Install frontend dependencies:

-npm install
-# or
-yarn install

 Create a .env file in the project root (frontend) and add your environment variables:

 VITE_CLERK_PUBLISHABLE_KEY=<Your_Clerk_Frontend_Publishable_Key>
-VITE_BACKEND_URL=http://localhost:5000 # Or your deployed backend URL
+VITE_BACKEND_URL=http://localhost:5001 # Or your deployed backend URL

 Start the frontend development server:

-npm run dev
+npm run dev # or yarn dev
-# or
-yarn dev

-The frontend application will open in your browser, usually at http://localhost:5173.
+The frontend application will typically open in your browser at http://localhost:5173.

 4. Configure Clerk Webhooks
-To ensure your backend database stays in sync with Clerk's user data (e.g., when a new user signs up), you need to configure a webhook in your Clerk Dashboard:
+For user data synchronization, set up a webhook in your Clerk Dashboard:

-Go to your Clerk Dashboard.
+Go to your Clerk Dashboard -> Webhooks.

-Navigate to "Webhooks" under "Developer tools".

 Click "Add endpoint".

-Set the "Endpoint URL" to http://localhost:5000/webhooks (replace 5000 with your backend port if different).
+Set the "Endpoint URL" to http://localhost:5001/webhooks (adjust port if needed).

-Select the events you want to subscribe to.
-At a minimum, you'll likely need:

-user.created

-user.updated

-user.deleted

-(Optionally, organization.* events if you plan to use Clerk Organizations extensively)
+Subscribe to events like user.created, user.updated, user.deleted.

 Copy the "Webhook Secret" and add it to your backend's .env file as CLERK_WEBHOOK_SECRET.

-Usage
+Usage (How to Use It - For Users)
-Job Seekers:
+For Job Seekers:
-Browse Jobs: Visit the homepage to see all available job listings.
+Explore Jobs: Navigate to the homepage (/) to browse all available job listings.

-Search & Filter: Use the search bar and filter options to find specific jobs.

-Apply: Click on a job to view details.
-If logged in and resume is uploaded, click "Apply Now".
+Find Your Fit: Use the search bar to look for specific job titles or locations.
+Apply filters by category (e.g., "Software Development", "Marketing") to narrow down your options.

+View Details: Click on any job card to see a comprehensive description, salary details, and company information.

+Apply for Jobs:

+Sign Up/Login: If you're new, sign up using your email/password or social accounts.
+If you're a returning user, simply log in.

+Upload Resume: Ensure your resume is uploaded in your profile section.

+Click the "Apply Now" button on the job details page.

-Manage Applications: Go to the /applications page to see your submitted applications and their statuses.
+Track Applications: Visit the "My Applications" page (/applications) to monitor the status of all your submitted job applications (e.g., Pending, Accepted, Rejected).

-Profile: Upload/update your resume on your profile page.

-Companies/Recruiters:
+For Companies/Recruiters:
-Login: Access the recruiter login/signup.

-Dashboard: After logging in, navigate to /dashboard.
+Access Recruiter Dashboard:

+Sign Up/Login: Use the "Recruiter Login" option to create or access your company account.

+Once authenticated, you'll be redirected to the dashboard (/dashboard).

-Add Job: Use the "Add Job" section to create new job postings.
+Add New Jobs: Go to the "Add Job" section (/dashboard/add-job) to create new job postings for your company.
+Fill in all relevant details including title, description, location, and salary.

-Manage Jobs: In "Manage Jobs," you can edit or delete your existing listings.
+Manage Existing Jobs: In the "Manage Jobs" section (/dashboard/manage-jobs), you can view all your active job postings.
+Here, you can:

+Edit: Update details of a job posting.

+Toggle Visibility: Make a job posting visible or invisible to job seekers.

+Delete: Remove a job posting.

-View Applications: In "View Applications," see all applicants for your jobs and update their status (Accept/Reject).
+Review Applications: Visit the "View Applications" section (/dashboard/view-applications) to see all applications submitted for your company's jobs.

+View Resumes: Click on the "Resume" link to download or view the applicant's resume.

+Update Status: For each applicant, you can change their status (e.g., "Accept", "Reject") directly from the table.